😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Try For Free

-Some people may increase their risk of developing a tolerance with long-term use, and when this happens, they will increase their dosage which can cause more problematic side effects.
-Sleeping pills addiction can cause other problems such as impaired motor coordination or inability to focus things.
+Some people may increase their risk of developing a tolerance for long-term use, and when this happens, they will increase their dosage which can cause more problematic side effects.
+Sleeping pills addiction can cause other problems such as impaired motor coordination or inability to focus on things.

 Parasomnias